ros2/ros2_documentation/source/Installation/Dashing/Windows-Install-Binary.rst

 Install Visual Studio
 ^^^^^^^^^^^^^^^^^^^^^

-B. Install Visual Studio 2017 if using Bouncy or a nightly**
+Install Visual Studio 2019 if using Dashing or a nightly

-   If you already have a paid version of Visual Studio 2017 (Professional, Enterprise), skip this step.
+If you already have a paid version of Visual Studio 2019 (Professional, Enterprise), skip this step.

-.. warning:: Visual Studio 2017 v15.8 seems to have a compiler bug preventing from building some ROS 2 packages.
-Please try installing an older version of Visual Studio 2017.

-   Microsoft provides a free of charge version of Visual Studio 2017, named Community, which can be used to build applications that use ROS 2:
+Microsoft provides a free of charge version of Visual Studio 2019, named Community, which can be used to build applications that use ROS 2:

    https://visualstudio.microsoft.com/downloads/

 Make sure that the Visual C++ features are installed.
 An easy way to make sure they're installed is to select the ``Desktop development with C++`` workflow during the install.

    .. image:: https://i.imgur.com/2h0IxCk.png